alanc9016/CS101/PA1/README.md

 - This file has test data that will be used as inputs to test the program.

 ## Instructions
-- Run make to create the executable InsertSortLinked
+- make makes InsertSortLinked
-- InsertSortLinked Usage: InsertSortLinked < input file > < output file >
+- make ListClient makes ListClient
+- ./InsertionSort input.txt output.txt
+- ./ListClient
 ## Author

 * **Alan Caro**